 “but there’s the old saying: don’t mess with Mother Nature,” he said.
 “If you eliminate this microbe, do you open up other pathways for other infections?”

-I’ve been waiting for this with bated breath after I heard Kevin Esvelt speak at a Lyme CME conference.
+I’ve been waiting for this with bated breath ever since I heard Kevin Esvelt speak at a Lyme CME conference.
 I cringed then and I’m cringing now.

 If you need a primer on GMO mice, start here: https://madisonarealymesupportgroup.com/2016/06/21/first-frankenbugs-now-frankinmice/